What is Diet Culture and Weight Stigma?

-Diet culture is anything that promotes weight loss and/or thin bodies.
+Diet culture is anything that promotes weight loss or thin bodies.
 Weight stigma is judgement and discrimination against bodies that are not thin.
-Diet culture and weight stigma together is the underlying message that you are only healthy if you are thin and therefore you are unhealthy if you are fat.
+Diet culture and weight stigma together is the underlying message that you are only healthy if you are thin.
+And therefore you are unhealthy if you are fat.

 Diet culture and weight stigma bases your quality of life and your achievement of “health” strictly on appearance only.
-It ignores mental health (your thoughts, beliefs and behaviors) and true physical health (e.g. organ function, hormones, bloodwork levels, sleep patterns, energy levels, etc.) Diet culture goes way beyond weight loss/lifestyle diets, your learned fear of weight gain, and social media influencers vilifying food though.
+It ignores mental health (your thoughts, beliefs and behaviors).
+As well as true physical health (e.g. organ function, hormones, bloodwork levels, sleep patterns, energy levels, etc.) Diet culture goes way beyond weight loss/lifestyle diet programs.
+It’s where your learned fear of weight gain came from.
 Diet culture messaging and weight stigma can be found in surprising places all throughout society.

 Let’s talk through some of those surprising places today.

 Diet culture in healthcare is going to your doctor’s because of a sore throat.
 But being asked to step on the scale.
 What does weight possibly have to do with a sore throat?
 Absolutely nothing.
 It has become habit to weigh each and every patient.
 No matter their reason for being there that day.